Ukrainian Lessons

 Art in a Time of War

-In a war fuelled by the attempted erasure of Ukrainian culture – one that has killed countless artists and created countless more – art has become a matter of life and death.
+In a war fuelled by the attempted erasure of Ukrainian culture – a war that has killed countless artists and created countless more – art has become a matter of life and death.
 In times of war, art and literature are where difficulty and complexity survive: where the most painful, unspeakable truths can still be faced.

-Drawing on two decades of cultural journalism, three years of reporting trips to Ukraine, and her training as a classicist, Ukrainian Lessons explores the profound connections between war, art and life.
-It is a searing, urgent and unforgettable book about what artists are prepared to risk – and why culture remains worth fighting for.
+her training as a classicist, Ukrainian Lessons explores the profound connections between war, art and life.
+It is a searing, urgent and unforgettable book about what artists are prepared to risk – and why culture is worth fighting for.

 About Charlotte Higgins